 Table of contents

 Light-emitting diodes (LEDs) are semiconductor devices that spontaneously emit incoherent, omnidirectional output when forward biased.
-They are available with operating wavelengths across the electromagnetic spectrum, from the infrared band to the ultraviolet.
+This LEDs technology is available with operating wavelengths across the electromagnetic spectrum, from the infrared band to the ultraviolet.

 Compared to incandescent, fluorescent, or even halogen lighting, LEDs are more efficient, more compact, and more robust.
 Because they are fabricated using batch processing, they are also inexpensive.
 For many applications, they provide very effective solutions.